- About Us

 - B.A., Grinnell College, 2009

 - J.D., Boston University School of Law, 2014

 - Dean’s Award for Civil Rights Litigation, Boston University School of Law

 - Edward F. Hennessy Distinguished Scholar, Boston University School of Law

 - Criminal Defense Clinic, Boston University School of Law

 - U.S. District Court for the Southern District of New York

 - New York

-Alexandra (“Alex”) Conlon is an Associate at Kaplan Hecker & Fink LLP.
+Alexandra (“Alex”) Conlon is a senior associate at Kaplan Hecker & Fink LLP.
 Prior to joining the firm, Alex worked as a public defender with the Bronx Defenders for four years.

 At Bronx Defenders, Alex tried over fifteen felony and misdemeanor cases to verdict, serving as first chair in more than half of them.
 Her most recent trial was a two month long attempted murder trial, involving numerous medical and forensic science experts, as well as civilian and law enforcement witnesses.
 She obtained an acquittal on the most serious charges and then won a motion to set aside the verdict on the other counts.
 In addition to her substantial trial experience, Alex developed a zealous motion practice, winning multiple motions to suppress in cases resulting in dismissal of all charges, including a case that was dismissed after she proved in a suppression hearing that the prosecution’s key witness was lying, which was reported on by the New York Times as an example of the insidious practice of police perjury.
 After only three years at the Bronx Defenders, Alex was promoted to Training Team Litigation Supervisor, where she supervised numerous trials and suppression hearings.